MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rebuild.md

      ![Screenshot of adding another Docker Compose task in Azure DevOps.](./media/contoso-migration-rebuild/vsts7.png) *Figure 18: Adding another Docker Compose task.*

-9. They select the first task to build and configure the build with the Azure subscription, authorization, and Container Registry.
+9. They select the first task to build and configure the build with the Azure subscription, the authorization, and the container registry.

     ![Screenshot of building and configuring the build in Azure DevOps.](./media/contoso-migration-rebuild/vsts8.png) *Figure 19: Building and configuring the build.*